skellis46/finger-pointing-moon/case-for-support.md

 ### Justification of costs

-_Finger Pointing Moon_ has been planned to maximise public engagement, accessibility and the PI's research and developmental goals in a cost effective and environmentally sensitive manner.
+_Finger Pointing Moon_ is planned to maximise public engagement, accessibility and the PI's research and developmental goals in a cost effective and environmentally sensitive manner.
 This has involved minimising travel costs (particularly international travel -- there are no flights in the project), and planning outputs such as the exhibitions that are easily transported and installed by local partners.
 Where possible, the project has also been planned to involve online meetings and openly accessible conversations (e.g. micro-conferences).

 ### Digital and data management

 We will seek the consent of project partners and contributors to make the project’s outputs available with a CC-BY licence. _Finger Pointing Moon_ will produce multiple Open Access digital outputs online, and all are low risk in relation to the complexity and delivery of the project.
-The following will be stored on the project website (a wordpress site hosted by CovUni): i) experimental documentation practices; ii) audio versions of exhibition materials (for visually impaired audiences); iii) selected visual materials from exhibitions; iv) epistemic lexicon; v) blog.
-Video content produced for the project will be stored securely, compressed for high-definition quality online storage, streaming, and download through C-DaRE's Vimeo account, and embedded in the project website: i) zoom recordings of curated talks (micro-conferences), ii) video and still-images created during practice-research fieldword; and iii) desktop documentary (video essay).
+The following will be stored on the project website (a WordPress site hosted by CovUni): i) experimental documentation practices; ii) audio versions of exhibition materials (for visually impaired audiences); iii) selected visual materials from exhibitions; iv) epistemic lexicon; v) blog.
+Video content produced for the project will be stored securely, compressed for high-definition quality online storage, streaming, and download through C-DaRE's Vimeo account, and embedded in the project website: i) zoom recordings of curated talks (micro-conferences), ii) video and still-images created during practice-research fieldwork; and iii) desktop documentary (video essay).
 The Discourse Forum software is open-source and will be hosted and managed by CovUni.
-The podcast will be hosted off-site at XX, but individual episodes will be embedded in the project website and available through main sources, e.g. Apple Podcasts and Spotify.
+The podcast will be hosted off-site at Libsyn, but individual episodes will be embedded in the project website and available through common sources like Apple Podcasts and Spotify.

-add github repository?

 ## Outputs, Dissemination and Impact